 Pros

-- Split allows two or more learners to practice
+- Split keyboard allows two or more learners to practice

 - Free access to Flowkey lessons for up to three months